lab1092/blender-manual_ja/manual/render/cycles/camera.rst

    If this setting is 3 or more, a polygonal-shaped aperture will be used instead of a circle, which will affect the shape of out of focus highlights in the rendered image.
 Aperture Rotation
-   Rotation of the :guilabel:`Aperture Blades`.
+   Rotation of the *Aperture Blades*.

 Focal Distance
    Distance at which objects are in perfect focus.
 Alternatively,